DAEN-Society-GMU-Volgenau/TensorFlowDemo/README.md

 # TensorFlowDemo

-This is a test of the TensorFlow library running remotely on a VM
+This is the TensorFlow demo provided by Google.
+Slightly modified to add timings to be able to compare to equivalent scikit-learn implementation of Stochastic Gradient Descent (SGD) classification of MNIST digit images.